What Does the Blue Hawaiian Taste Like?

-If you have ever had a Pina Colada then you know exactly what a Blue Hawaiian taste like.
-Only difference being the 1/2 oz of blue orange liqueur that gives it it’s beautiful color but doesn’t change the flavor much.
-The Blue Hawaiian has a nice balance of coconut and pineapple flavor with a subtle sweet orange note.
-It’s not quite as clean flavored as a normal Pina Colada but its much more fun.
+If you have ever had a Pina Colada, you know precisely what a Blue Hawaiian tastes like.
+The only difference is the 1/2 oz of blue orange liqueur that gives it its beautiful color but doesn’t change the flavor much.
+The Blue Hawaiian has a lovely coconut and pineapple flavor balanced with a sweet orange note.

-You have 2 options for mixing a Blue Hawaiian.
+You have two options for mixing a Blue Hawaiian.
 1).
 Blend it with ice and make a slushy of it.
 2).
 Shake it and pour it over crushed or shaved ice.
-Both ways are great and it just depends on how you prefer to consume the drink.
-Although blended most likely is the more traditional way to make this cocktail, the shaken one is my preferred way.
+Both ways are great, and it just depends on how you prefer to consume the drink.
+Although blended is likely the more traditional way to make this cocktail, the shaken one is my preferred way.

-While similar in name the Blue Hawaiian and Blue Hawaii are very different cocktails.
-The Blue Hawaiian is more of a blue Pina Colada and the Blue Hawaii is more of a blue pineapple juice cocktail.
-The common Blue Hawaii recipe used today was invented by Harry Yee in the 1950s.
+While similar in name, the Blue Hawaiian and Blue Hawaii are very different cocktails.
+The Blue Hawaiian is more of a blue Pina Colada, and the Blue Hawaii is more of a blue pineapple juice cocktail.
+Harry Yee invented the standard Blue Hawaii recipe used today in the 1950s.
 The creator of the Blue Hawaiian is largely uncredited and unknown.
-Some credit Donn Beach with having created the Blue Hawaiian but I looked at 1940s 50s and 60s versions of his menus and I didn’t see it anywhere.
-Those who credit him with it don’t seem too confident he made it either so I would bet more so on the side that he did not invent it.
+Some credit Donn Beach with having created the Blue Hawaiian, but I looked at the 1940s, 50s, and 60s versions of his menus, and I didn’t see it anywhere.
+Those who credit him with it don’t seem too confident he made it either, so I would bet more so on the side that he did not invent it.